eerimoq/detools/README.rst

 - `Incremental apply patch`_ implemented in C, suitable for memory constrained embedded devices.

-- Normal or in-place update.
+- Normal or in-place (resumable) update.

 - Optional experimental data format aware algorithm for potentially smaller patches.
 I don't recommend anyone to use this functionality